-The same behavioral regimes can be identified by working directly with Eq.
-4.11 and by considering different long time trends as a function of $C, r{1,2}$ .
-We can thus conclude that an active radical population will persist for $t \to \infty$ if the radicals are either i) very violent, in which case the propaganda level is immaterial; or ii) moderately violent while employing enough propaganda.
+The same behavioural regimes can be identified by working directly with equation (4.11) and by considering different long time trends as a function of C, $r{1,2}$.
+We can thus conclude that an active radical population will persist for $t \to \infty$ if the radicals are either (i) very violent, in which case indoctrination levels are immaterial; or (ii) moderately violent while employing enough propaganda.
 All other conditions lead to no radical populations at steady state.